 Whether a program is using sound attendance or GPS attendance, both solutions populate attendance dashboards in real time, allowing registrars to have access to attendance data immediately.
 In fact, schools can use a combination of both solutions in the different learning environments they offer and still have all of the data presented in the same dashboard.

-One thing to note is that while this overview describe out-of-the box ideal conditions for Sound and GPS attendance, CourseKey’s implementation team works closely with every client school to understand their attendance goals and learning environments, helping schools pick the best technology for the programs they offer.
+One thing to note is that while this overview describes out-of-the-box ideal conditions for Sound and GPS attendance, CourseKey’s implementation team works closely with every client school to understand their attendance goals and learning environments, helping schools pick the best technology for the programs they offer.